 Components according to IEC 62305-3

-A lightning protection system includes:
+First, a lightning protection system includes:

 - Capture device (spike, cage, PDA, overhead conductor)